World Rugby

 World Rugby is the governing body for the sport of rugby union.
 World Rugby organises the Rugby World Cup every four years, the sport's most recognised and most profitable competition.
-It also organises a number of other international competitions, such as the World Rugby Sevens Series, the Rugby World Cup Sevens, the World Under 20 Championship, and the Pacific Nations Cup.
+It also organises a number of other international competitions, such as the Nations Cup, the WXV Global Series, the Junior World Championship, the Pacific Nations Cup and the SVNS.